Society-for-Internet-Blaseball-Research/blaseball-api-spec/leagues.md

 # League Details

-Returns inforation for a given league ID.
+Returns information for a given league ID.

 ## Endpoint